 What is the EMDR Success Rate?

-More than 20,000 therapists use this technique, and numerous studies have pointed to the efficacy of this treatment.
+More than 20,000 EMDR therapists use this technique, and numerous studies have pointed to the efficacy of this treatment.
 Consider some of these stats and study outcomes.

-- One study that reviewed the outcomes of 61 clinical trials of various treatments for PTSD determined that cognitive behavioral therapy (CBT) and Eye Movement Desensitization and Reprocessing treatment were the top two most effective methodologies.
+- One study that reviewed the outcomes of 61 clinical trials of various treatments for PTSD determined that cognitive behavioral therapy (CBT) and EMDR therapy were the top two most effective methodologies.

-- The Journal of Clinical Psychiatry conducted a similar review of 112 studies and found CBT, exposure therapy and Eye Movement Desensitization and Reprocessing to be effective.
+- The Journal of Clinical Psychiatry conducted a similar review of 112 studies and found CBT, exposure therapy and EMDR therapy to be effective.

 From Addiction to PTSD, there’s reliable clinical evidence that conclusively answers the question, “Does Eye Movement Desensitization and Reprocessing treatment really work?” with a resounding, “Yes.”

 As a form of trauma and addiction therapy that can be delivered in an individual therapist’s office, this is priced similarly to commonly known mental health therapy sessions.
-That means it can range by provider, but you might expect to pay between $80 and $150 per session, as you would for a regular therapy appointment.
-You may be able to make payment arrangements to make this type of treatment more affordable.
-Some therapists also provide some coaching for DIY therapy between sessions, which might reduce the number of sessions you need to attend and the overall cost of treatment.
+That means it can range by provider, but you might expect to pay between $80 and $150 per EMDR therapy session, as you would for a regular mental health therapy appointment.

 Individuals who are interested in incorporating EMDR therapy into their drug or alcohol recovery process can find therapists willing to provide this treatment in almost every city in the nation.
 For those in New Jersey, the rehab team at Recovery at the Crossroads can offer this effective approach and other custom solutions like intensive outpatient programs.
 Contact us today at 856-644-6929 to speak with one of our experts about this potential treatment and other options that can assist you in drug and alcohol treatment and recovery.